Pantry audit – create a beautiful, functional and plastic-free pantry

 This article has been written by Angela Chung, who lives in Macleod.
-Angela is a professional interior designer who recently started her own small business called Pop-Up Pantry, which is an online store delivering pantry and household cleaning products direct to homes within 10km of Macleod.
+Angela is a professional interior designer who used to operate her own small business called Pop-Up Pantry, which was an online store delivering pantry and household cleaning products direct to homes within 10km of Macleod.

 Have you ever felt it hard to find things in your pantry?
 Do you want to re-organise your pantry, but don’t know where you can start?
 Would you like to make your pantry much more functional and beautiful?
 I want to help you by sharing my tips from a recent pantry audit and organising session.

 It’s a common experience to struggle to find things in the pantry and then end up dumping forgotten goods lurking at the back of the cupboard such as nuts and beans.
 But if you are inspired to create an organised, functional pantry, there is a way forward!
 For inspiration, I collected beautiful pantry images from Pinterest and got some fresh ideas from friends.
 Then it was time to set up my own plastic-free pantry.